 - The course is organised into structured modules and is delivered through lectures, tutorials, workshops, seminar groups, site visits, laboratory sessions, and individual and group projects.
 As this course is taught on a part-time day release basis, no formal placement is provided by the University.

-- The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies), and field trips.
+- The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies), and we endeavour to go on field trips.

 You will be assessed through a mix of coursework and exams.
 The coursework will make up the majority of your assessment and will consist of group and individual projects, reports, presentations, and essays.
 You will receive feedback throughout each module.

 We will be adopting a range of blended teaching and learning techniques including online and face-to-face (where practical) to ensure that students can meet their learning outcomes in full.
 We will respond proactively to any national or local policy changes (including lock down) to ensure student safety as our primary concern whilst continuing to focus on offering a comprehensive student academic experience and will work flexibly with our students to ensure they are not disadvantaged by Covid-19.

 Apply your learning to the real world, with opportunities to take part in site visits and live projects as part of the course